JeffreyRiggle/my-site/content/blog/wdm/index.md

 	)
 ```

-In this case 1 is the function index of the function we want to call.
-WAT allows us to execute functions in this way and allows us to use the same function internally and externally.
+In this case `1` is the function index of the function we want to call.
+WASM allows us to execute functions in this way and allows us to use the same function internally and externally.

-### How about absolute values
+### How about absolute values?

-By now we have a pretty neat little language that allows us to do basic math and even provide values from external callers.
+By now we have a pretty neat little language that allows us to do basic math and even handle values from external callers.
 However there are still some cases we cannot handle.
 The first of which is getting the absolute value of some number.
 Now there are a couple of ways we could do this.
 First we could add some sort of syntax to denote an absolute value.
-If we draw from a mathematics background we might be tempted to support something like the following
+If we draw from a mathematics background we might be tempted to support something like the following.

 ```wdm
 pub abs(v:f) f -> |v|
 ```

-This would even cleanly translate to assembly with the `abs` instruction.
-However I also realized that I could do the same with bitwise operations and apparently I really wanted to solve this problem with bitwise operations.
-Instead I landed on the far less elegant solution to this problem.
+This would even cleanly translate to assembly with the [abs instruction](https://developer.mozilla.org/en-US/docs/WebAssembly/Reference/Numeric/abs).Instead I landed on the far less elegant solution to this problem.
 This is not because I thought it was better but instead because it allowed me to work with more primitive instructions.
+Another way to get the absolute value of a number is to use bitwise operators.

 ```wdm
 pub abs(a:i) i -> (a ^ (a >> 31_i)) - (a >> 31_i)
 ```

-Since I know that these are always 32 bit signed values I know I can always manipulate a single bit to produce the absolute value and do so.
-The resulting output for this is likely expected.
+Since we know that these are always 32 bit signed values we can manipulate a single bit to produce the absolute value.
+The resulting output for this is likely what you might expect.

 ```javascript
 export function abs(a) {